-I decided, no more Wretched Winter Holidays (or daycare for Tyoma).
+I decided, no more Wretched Winter Holidays (or daycare for Liev).
 In January, we hired another respite worker (number three), to give us some breathing space on the weekends without having to import a relative.
 We would find a better path.

 I investigated prominent buzzwords: ABA, RDI, Floortime, sensory integration.
 Books were bought, read, and re-read.
 I surfed the internet and marveled at the ridiculousness of the autism treatments: chelation, hyperbaric oxygen therapy, and sinister nutritional supplements.
-Regardless of epoch, certain shady souls would gladly sell you any fantastic (or fatal) potion.
+Regardless of the epoch, certain shady souls would gladly sell you any fantastic (or fatal) potion.

 Cartesian doubt fell upon me.
 Does anyone understand autism?
 The metaphor of autism as a puzzle seems apt, yet the puzzle is not a person with autism.
 The puzzle is sorting out the theories, information, and treatments touted by those who build careers around autistics.
 I must become my own specialist.
 Could self-reflection be the path that guides me?
 Optimism squared!